The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: On the Rational Group and the Related Groups

-{\bf{Step 1:}} (Removing states of incomplete response) Let $h_{A_{q_0}}:\CCnr\to\CCnr$ be the continuous map induced by $A_{q_0}$. {\it To simplify notation below, we will simply refer to this map as $h$.} Recall further that that for any word $\tau\in \Wnre$ the notation $h_{\tau}$ represents the local action of $h$ at $\tau$, while $\theta_h(\tau) = \Root(U_\tau h)\in\Wnre$.
+{\bf{Step 1:}} (Removing states of incomplete response) Let $h_{A_{q_0}}:\CCnr\to\CCnr$ be the continuous map induced by $A_{q_0}$. {\it To simplify notation below, we will simply refer to this map as $h$.} Recall further that for any word $\tau\in \Wnre$ the notation $h_{\tau}$ represents the local action of $h$ at $\tau$, while $\tau\theta_h = \Root(U_\tau h)\in\Wnre$.
 Let $q\in Q$ and $\nu\in \Wnre$ be such that $\pi_A(\nu,q_0)=q$.
-Recall further that if $\lambda_A(\nu,q_0)$ is a proper prefix of $\theta_{h}(\nu)$, then $q$ is considered a state of incomplete response.
-That is, by the time one traverses the automaton from $q_0$ to $q$, the output word $\lambda(\nu,q)$ is only a proper prefix of the word $\theta_h(\nu)$ that is eventually guaranteed to be output as a prefix of the ultimate result on processing any point in $\CCnr$ with initial prefix $\nu$.
-In particular, if we were to continue processing with any sufficiently large input, the automaton will first write the suffix $\tau= \theta_h(\nu) - \lambda(\nu,q)$, before writing any other output.
+Recall further that if $\lambda_A(\nu,q_0)$ is a proper prefix of $\nu\theta_{h}$, then $q$ is considered a state of incomplete response.
+That is, by the time one traverses the transducer from $q_0$ to $q$, the output word $\lambda(\nu,q)$ is only a proper prefix of the word $\nu\theta_h$ that is eventually guaranteed to be output as a prefix of the ultimate result on processing any point in $\CCnr$ with initial prefix $\nu$.
+In particular, if we were to continue processing with any sufficiently large input, the transducer will first write the suffix $\tau= \nu\theta_h - \lambda(\nu,q)$, before writing any other output.
 Thus, we strip the impending $\tau$ output from the next few transitions away from $q$, and add it as a suffix to all current outputs $\lambda(x,p)$ where $x$ is a letter and $p$ is a state so that $\pi(x,p) = q$.
-After this is done, we have an automaton $\omega$-equivalent to our original automaton, while the state $q$ is no longer a state of incomplete response.
+After this is done, we have a transducer $\omega$-equivalent to our original transducer, while the state $q$ is no longer a state of incomplete response (see Subsection \ref{omega} for the definition of $\omega$-equivalence).
 Thus, one carries out this process for each word $\nu\in \Wnre$, taken in shortlex ordering, to inductively remove all states of incomplete response.